shjha21/widgetsnoticeboard/README.md

-#Created by a team of 2 people.
+#Created in a team of 2 people.

 #DigitalNoticeBoard